 I lean on analogies to explain complex topics before the technical detail arrives, without ever deciding to.
 What is tracing? explains tracing like it’s a restaurant.
 It’s strange how something so unconscious mirrors exactly how I learn, by mapping new concepts onto something I already understand.

-Now let’s see all the skills working together, starting with a short prompt: “Write me a 1-2 sentences about an interesting topic.”
+Now let’s see all the skills working together, starting with a short prompt: “Write me 1-2 sentences about an interesting topic.”

 The mantis shrimp sees with 12 to 16 types of photoreceptors, compared to our 3, yet in tests it distinguishes colors worse than we do.
 Its eye doesn’t sort wavelengths by comparison like ours; it seems to read color almost like a barcode scanner, sacrificing subtlety for speed.